soolar/CONSUME.ash/README.md

 </pre>
 is what you would want to do if you are farming barf mountain and have the songboom boombox.

+## Supported

+* General diet
+* Mojo filters
+* Spice melange
+* Ultra Mega Sour Ball
+* Sweet Synthesis (optional)
+* Mayoflex
+* Special Seasoning
+* Milk of Magnesium
+* The Ode to Booze
+* Mime army shotglass
+* All chocolates other than LOV Extraterrestrial Chocolate (for now).
+Note that fancy chocolate sculpture support isn't handled nicely if you run multiple times in one day because there is no mafia preference to track its use (that I could find, at least)
+* Organ cleaning consumables (hobopolis/batfellow consumables)
+* Considers cost of ingredients to make an item

 ## Todo

 In rough order of importance: